QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

 Additional Notes
 ====================

-Watch `this video <https://www.youtube.com/watch?v=vAp6nUMrKYg&feature=youtu.be>`_ from one of Julia's creators on automatic differentiation
+Watch `this video <https://www.youtube.com/watch?v=vAp6nUMrKYg&feature=youtu.be>`_ from one of Julia's creators on automatic differentiation.

 Exercises
 ============